teresahanak/wikipedia-life-expectancy/README.md

 ![wp_snippet.jpg](wp_snippet.jpg)

-So, the list itself contains the following information for each individual:
+So, the list itself contains the following (scrapable) information for each individual:
 - Year, month, and day of death
 - Name (linked to the individual's page)
 - Place of residency at birth